adrianosela/me/resume.md

 ###### <p align=center> [ adriano.selaviles@gmail.com ] [ 778 681 3106 ] </p>

 ##### Motivated Computer Engineering graduate; passionate for learning.
-Experienced with ownership of globally distributed full stack services including the network, DNS, monitoring and logging, the platform, the API & CLI code bases, documentation, and the infrastructure pieces that live in cloud providers.
+Experienced with ownership of globally distributed full stack services including the network, DNS, monitoring and logging, the platform, API & CLI code bases, documentation, and the infrastructure pieces that live in cloud providers.

 ## Skills